CarlosAMolina/carlosamolina.github.io/projects/check-iframe/introduction.md

 Thank you for using this add-on!

-This Firefox add-on that indicates if the current web page uses iframe or frame tags by changing the colour of the add-on icon.
+This Firefox add-on to work with iframe and frame tags:

+- Indicate if the current web page uses iframe and frame tags by changing the colour of the add-on icon.
+- Scroll the window to the elements with tags and highlight them with a red border.
+- Redirection.
+A list of sites where the addon will apply a redirection automatically to the first iframe/frame source can be configured.

 Click on the add-on icon to work with a pop-up window that gives you details and allows you to configure the add-on.